Create a bright and colorful wreath for St. Patrick’s Day Rainbow Wreath! This fun DIY wreath uses yarn, felt and lots of gold coins!

-After covering the top half of my form, I decided to extend the red and purple sections down farther since the white form was peeking through the divots I cut out of my pot of gold.
-I covered the rest of the wreath form with green yarn.
+After covering the top half of my form, I decided to extend the red and purple sections down farther since the white form was peeking through the divots in my pot of gold.
+I covered the bottom part of the wreath form with green yarn.

 Attach gold coins from the back side of the pot.
 The gold coins I found at Joann Fabrics were a really light plastic which worked perfectly for this.

 Decorate the pot of gold with ribbon and felt shamrocks.
 Add a small hanging loop to the top of the wreath with green yarn.

 The St. Patrick’s Day wreath is finished!
 Yay!
 I love how cute and colorful this wreath turned out.
 It was fairly easy to make and was a great use for some of my yarn stash.
 Wrapping the yarn around the wreath form was the most time consuming part of this wreath – a great activity to do while catching up on your Netflix shows :)

 If you’re looking for more fun St. Patrick’s Day projects, check out my St. Patrick’s Day craft page.

 Crafting Cheerfully is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Learn more in my Disclaimer Policy.

 ** I’ve linked to the products I used but please note they are sold in multiples on Amazon.
 Joann Fabrics sells them individually.
 You only need one foam wreath form for this project and one sheet of glitter felt – unless you plan to make your own shamrocks!

 Check out these other wreaths that are perfect for St. Patrick’s Day!